Happy New Year! What better way to start than to hear some advice on how to handle potty talk?

 I think it’s worth reflecting on why these words make you so uncomfortable and unpack some of the feelings around that.
 Really focus on how you feel when they are doing this…ashamed?
 Disempowered?
 Embarrassed?
 Angry?
 Irritated?
 I think uncovering why you are reacting in the way you are will help guide you in moving forward.

 So, if you’d like to set firm boundaries around using this language here is what I can recommend.
 You can remove yourself from the situation if it’s truly bothering you to hear those words at home.
-You can say something like “I’m going in here.
+You can say something like “I’m going in the other room.
 I don’t want to listen to this right now,” making sure your tone is neutral, so as not to give the words themselves power.
 You are simply advocating for yourself (and your sanity) in that scenario.
 I say this only because it is physically impossible to *respectfully* stop this behavior in them, and in fact the more you try, the more likely they are to do it.
 As far as outings go, you can set a limit around staying somewhere, acknowledging “I know you’re excited to be here.
 Your friends are here too!
 I can’t let you say these words while we are here.
 If it’s too hard for you to stop, we’ll have to go.”
 This one’s tricky because, again, it has to be said without a trace of threatening or shaming to be effective…very matter-of-fact.
 And you have to follow through which is very hard to do sometimes.

 The last tactic that is generally pretty effective is simply ignoring the words.
 Again, the words we adults tend to focus on, and feel alarmed about, become extraordinarily powerful…and children are built to test the limits of their power.
 Especially at 5, when power dynamics in particular are what they are drawn to explore with peers, teachers and their parents all day, every day.
 You will often see children seek out relationships that challenge or confirm their notions of power.
 They might befriend someone who they can feel powerful around, or occasionally even someone who overpowers them…and it’s all part of the increasing social-emotional awareness that is rapidly developing within them.
 They are learning so much about themselves and about others by doing this, even though it can make us feel worried or uneasy.
 We want children to get along…but they are compelled to seek out conflict and contradiction.
 It’s exhausting!
 Ha!